niffersnsfw/boundhub-media-helper/README.md

 5. **Click "Load unpacked"**
 6. **Select** the folder you extracted the files to
 7. **Done!** Visit boundhub.com to use the extension
+8. OPTIONAL: If you're using the site in an incognito window, after loading the unpacked extension, press the "Details" button, and scroll down to & check the **"Allow In Incognito"** option.

 ## How to Use